-Disclaimer: the posts in the blog section are the views of the individual contributor and may not reflect the views of the Save East Coast Rewards campaign
+As usual posts in the blog section reflect the views of the contributor and may not reflect the views of others involved in Save East Coast Rewards.

 The current rule with advance tickets is that you must start and finish your journey at the ticketed destination and the specified trains.
 You should not leave the train at an earlier station or join at a later station.
 It is one of the drawbacks of advance tickets, they offer no flexibility but in return you get cheaper fares.